AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/rtcdp-b2c/module2.5/ex3.md

 Next, configure the following:

 - Change the request method from GET to **POST**
-- Enter the URL of the custom webhook you created in one of the previous steps on the [https://webhook.site/](https://webhook.site/) website, which looks like this: `https://webhook.site/585126a1-41fc-4721-864b-d4aa8c268a1d`
+- Enter the URL of the custom webhook you created in one of the previous steps, which looks like this: `https://eodts05snjmjz67.m.pipedream.net`

 You should now have this.
 Next, go to **Body**.